 Katie said: “I am really emotional, I always want to do my best and I want to do even better in my A-Levels.”

 Shervar Shavin couldn’t believe his eyes when he opened his results.
 He got nine GCSE grades at 6 or above, including an A* in ICT and a grade 8 in art.
 Shervar plans to study science A-Level next year and said: ”I am pleased with my grades, especially in art.”

-Rowena Hackwood, chief executive officer at the David Ross Education Trust, said: “At the David Ross Education Trust, we are proud to offer our students a rich and exciting learning environment that inspires them to become their confident, academic best.
+Rowena Hackwood, chief executive officer at the David Ross Education Trust said: “We are hugely proud of Lodge Park’s results.
+Our schools create rich and exciting learning environments that inspire students to become their confident, academic best.